joaoSpestana/backend-engineering-challenge/README.md

 # Data Engineering Challenge

-## Description:
-This code is designed to compute the moving average of a dataset containing translation delivery durations.
-The input dataset is expected to be in JSON format, where each line represents a valid JSON object with a timestamp and a duration.
-<br> <br>

 ## Assumptions:
 1. The input file is expected to be in JSON format, where each line represents a valid JSON object with a timestamp and a duration.
 2. Each JSON object should contain the following fields: